 Package up a notebook, pen and magnifying glass to make a fun explorer kit.

-For younger children you could make a Christmas play dough kit, try adding Christmas scents like cinnamon and mint to make it extra special.
+For younger children put together a Christmas play dough kit.
+Adding Christmas scents like cinnamon and mint to make it extra special.

 How about a lava lamp kit to add a bit of fizzy fun to the celebrations? ( an adult should always look after and handle the alka seltzer )

-A Science at home kit is another lovely idea.
-You could add some experiment printables or even a copy of our Christmas Science eBook for inspiration.
+A Science At Home Kit is another lovely idea.
+Add experiment printables or even a copy of our Christmas Science eBook for inspiration.